qznc/d-money/README.md

 A conversion rate depends on target date and time, the currencies involved, the provider, the amount, and other factors.
 If you need meta data,
-then wrap `money` into your own data type.
+then wrap `currency` into your own data type.

 Available via [dub on code.dlang.org](http://code.dlang.org/packages/money).